Activation Quantization of Vision Encoders Needs Prefixing Registers: Experiments

-\textbf{Main results.} In \cref{tab:naive_best_config_with_diff}, we report the zero-shot image classification accuracy on ImageNet-1k dataset.
-From the table, we observe that the baselines combined with the proposed RegCache consistently achieves better accuracy in most settings.
-Specifically, the baselines combined with RegCache outperforms in terms of both best accuracy (Best~$\Delta$) and the average accuracy (Average~$\Delta$) across the base quantization methods.
-Only one setup---DINOv2-B---exhibits a negligible accuracy drop.
+\paragraph{\textbf{Standalone vision encoders.}} In \cref{tab:naive_best_config_with_diff}, we report the zero-shot image classification accuracy on ImageNet-1k dataset.
+We observe that the baselines combined with RegCache consistently achieve better accuracy in most settings.
+Specifically, baselines with RegCache outperform the base quantization methods in terms of both best accuracy gap (Best~$\Delta$) and average accuracy gap (Average~$\Delta$).
+Only one setup---DINOv2---exhibits a negligible accuracy drop.

-For zero-shot image–text retrieval (\cref{tab:retrieval_main}), we similarly observe thatcombining RegCache with the base quantization methods yields higher performance across all setups on average.
-The results indicate our method's ability to integrate well with other quantization methods across diverse tasks.
+For zero-shot image–text retrieval (\cref{tab:retrieval_main}), we observe that RegCache consistently improves performance across all setups.
+These results indicate RegCache can integrate well with other quantization methods across diverse tasks.

+In particular, RegCache benefits low-precision quantization (i.e., 4-bit and 6-bit) most, where activation outliers affect quantization more severely.
+Conversely, the gain shrinks when headroom is limited, e.g., at high bitwidths with advanced base PTQ methods that already compensate for quantization errors.
+The gain is also larger on softmax-based models (e.g., CLIP) than on SigLIP, consistent with the common understanding that softmax is a key contributor to outliers.

+\paragraph{\textbf{Vision-language models.}} We further evaluate our quantized vision encoders within VLMs on image and video benchmarks (\cref{tab:vlm_performance}).
+All results are reported in the 4-bit setting on top of the PTQ baseline (RepQ-ViT), reflecting a highly constrained deployment setting.
+As shown in \cref{tab:vlm_performance}, RegCache consistently improves accuracy in VLMs, demonstrating robust gains across benchmarks.

+\paragraph{\textbf{Generalizability of prefixes.}} Since the prefix search procedure in RegCache involves validation on the training split of the ImageNet-1k dataset, we additionally assess whether the learned prefixes generalize to other datasets, as the register token might have overfit to ImageNet-1k.
+In this spirit, we perform zero-shot classification on other datasets, with the results reported in \cref{tab:generalizability}.
+These results indicate that the prefix learned on ImageNet-1k remains effective on other datasets, suggesting that it acts as a transferable register token.